Is someone stealing your brand name? If so, you need to take the right action against the Infringement of your trademark.

 Cease and desist from Trademark Infringement in India

-If you want to take a direct, no-fluff approach toward those trying to steal your brand name, you can tap into several civil and criminal remedies of Infringement.
-It can lead to you getting compensation due to the damage caused by the criminal action of trademark infringement in India.
+If you want to take a direct, no-fluff approach toward those trying to steal your brand name, you can tap into several civil and criminal remedies for Trademark Infringement.
+It can lead to you getting compensation due to the damage caused by the criminal action of Brand Logo infringement in India.

 File for a Preliminary Injunction

-Trademark Infringement can be tackled with better a preliminary injunction.
+Trademark Infringement can be tackled with a better preliminary injunction.
 You file then when you doubt that someone is violating your trademark rights.
 It will stop the alleged brand-name stealer for a limited period.
-While it won’t be a permanent solution, it will help you take the matter to court until there is a prosecution of trademark infringement in India.
-However, remember that it is the way to deal with alleged trademark infringement.
+While it won’t be a permanent solution, it will help you take the matter to court until Brand Logo infringement is prosecuted in India.
+However, remember that it is how to deal with alleged Brand Logo infringement.
 If you lose the case, it can backfire on you as well.

 File for Permanent Injunction

-Permanent Injunction is the most common way to deal with the current trademark infringement cases.
+A permanent Injunction is the most common way to deal with the current Brand Logo infringement cases.
 It is effective, can stop your infringer in its tracks, and the chances for you to win them are high.
 However, it is costly.
 Depending upon the popularity of the trademark, the average cost of a trademark infringement suit format can reach dangerous proportions.

-Following are the different remedies for Infringement of trademarks in India:
+The following are the different remedies for the Infringement of trademarks in India:

 What are Remedies?

-Remedies are solutions to deal with the infringement cases of unregistered and registered trademarks.
+Remedies are solutions to the infringement cases of unregistered and registered trademarks.
 It is through these trademark infringement remedies that a suit is initiated in the courts of law.

 Civil Remedies against Trademark Infringement

-Following are the civil remedies for infringing trademarks that the Trademark Act, 1999 lays down:
+Following are the civil remedies for Trademarks Infringement that the Trademark Act, 1999 lays down:

 Injunctions, whether permanent or temporary, refer to the authoritative direction of the court of law.